Obama, Modi work to deepen improving U.S.-India ties

 "I want to wish him luck in what I'm sure will be a challenging but always interesting tenure as prime minister," Obama said.

-In a unique departure from protocol, Obama took Modi on a short motorcade drive from the White House to the memorial honoring slain U.S. civil rights leader Martin Luther King Jr.
+In a unique departure from protocol, Obama took Modi on a short motorcade drive from the White House to the memorial honouring slain U.S. civil rights leader Martin Luther King Jr.

 Modi met congressional leaders and members of the U.S. India business lobby before leaving on Tuesday.
 After meeting the former, he stressed the importance of addressing environmental issues and cooperation on security.
 "The humanity of the entire world needs to come together to fight terrorism," he said.